 b-money (1998)

 In November 1998, Dai published “b-money”, a proposal for an anonymous, distributed electronic cash system, on the cypherpunks mailing list.
-The b-money proposal described a system where participants could create money by broadcasting the solution to a computational puzzle — a concept conceptually similar to Bitcoin’s proof-of-work mining.
+The b-money proposal described a system where participants could create money by broadcasting the solution to a computational puzzle — much like Bitcoin’s later proof-of-work mining.
 The paper outlined two protocols: one requiring a synchronous broadcast channel, and another using a set of servers to keep track of balances.
 B-money was never implemented, but it became one of the key intellectual precursors to Bitcoin.

 Crypto++

-Dai created and maintained Crypto++, a free, open-source C++ library providing a comprehensive collection of cryptographic algorithms and schemes.
-The library is widely used in academic and commercial projects and remains one of the most respected cryptographic libraries available.
-Bitcoin used Crypto++ for its SHA-256 implementation from the earliest archived release: Bitcoin v0.1.3 ALPHA (early 2009) carries src/sha.cpp and src/sha.h with a header note stating that the routines were “extracted as a standalone file from Crypto++ Version 5.5.2 (9/24/2007)” — the latest Crypto++ release available at the time Bitcoin was being designed (mid-2007 onward).
+Dai also wrote and maintained Crypto++, an open-source C++ cryptography library.
+Bitcoin leaned on it from the start: the earliest archived release, Bitcoin v0.1.3 ALPHA (early 2009), carries src/sha.cpp and src/sha.h with a header note that the routines were “extracted as a standalone file from Crypto++ Version 5.5.2 (9/24/2007)” — the latest Crypto++ release available when Bitcoin was being designed (mid-2007 onward).

 The Crypto++ 5.6.0 SSE2-assembly-optimized SHA-256 was integrated into Bitcoin in version 0.3.6 (July 29, 2010 release).
 Primary-source timeline: